-It's a guarantee that most coffee drinkers are familiar with the terms light, medium, and dark roast.
-On the surface, the terms seem pretty self-explanatory with light roast being the most mellow, medium roast being almost a baseline, and dark roast being the boldest and most intense of them all.
+Most coffee drinkers are familiar with the terms light, medium, and dark roast.
+On the surface, the terms seem pretty self-explanatory with light roast being very bright, medium roast being almost a baseline, and dark roast being the boldest and most intense of them all.
 But is that the full picture?
 As a coffee lover, you probably already have a favorite type of roast.
 But do you really know what it is about your particular roast that makes it so appealing to you?
-This article below explores the real difference between coffee roasts.
+This article below explores the real differences between coffee roasts.

-Lighter roasts tend to be more acidic and you'll experience a brighter flavor.
-Many have likened the taste of lightly roasted beans to toasted grain and you'll get more of the actual bean flavor unbiased by any extended roasting.
-A physical characteristic of a lightly roasted bean is the it will be less cracked than medium or dark roasted beans.
+Lighter roasts tend to be brighter and fruitier in flavor.
+Many have likened the taste of lightly roasted beans to toasted grain.
+With a light roast, you'll get more of the actual bean flavor unbiased by any extended roasting.
+The coffee bean's subtle notes and range of flavors are more fully expressed in a light roast.
+It's for this reason that many high-end specialty coffees will come as a light roast.
+The specialty coffee industry or Third Wave coffee movement, focuses on bringing out the subtleties of the coffee bean.
+A physical characteristic of a lightly roasted bean is that it will be less cracked than medium or dark roasted beans.

-The first and most distinct thing you will notice about a dark roast bean itself is that has sheen to it.
+Dark roast beans are easy to identify.
+The beans are oily and have a distinct sheen to them.
 This is because the roasting process brings out all of the oils from the bean.
-Many feel the reason that dark roast has such a robust forward flavor is that the oils actually take on the charred flavor instilled in the roasting process.
+Many feel the reason that dark roasts have such a robust forward flavor is that the oils actually take on the charred flavor acquired during the roasting process.
 Sometimes a dark roast will have almost a burnt flavor.
 The term burnt in any other context would normally be negative.
-However, millions of coffee lovers desire this quality in their coffee as it adds a potent accent to their coffee experience.
+However, millions of coffee lovers desire this quality in their coffee because it adds a potent accent to their coffee experience.
 Your dark roast will generally be the least acidic.
-Some coffee roasters will say that dark roasted coffee beans have the tendency to start tasting the same.
-For those looking to maximize the experience of tasting all the subtleties of a particular coffee bean such as its regional or strain characteristics, medium or light roast will be better options.

 Obviously there is no “best roast”.
 The difference between coffee roasts will be 100% based on the drinker's particular preferences.
 It all comes down to what you like.
-No matter your preferences there is a roast out there for you to meet your mood at any given time.
-If you've always stuck with the same roast (we coffee lovers are admittedly creatures of habit), it might be time to try something new and see if you can appreciate the many options that are part of the coffee experience.
+If you've always stuck with the same roast (we coffee lovers are admittedly creatures of habit), it might be a good time to try something new.

 Most coffee lovers don't roast their own coffee so the real difference between coffee roasts isn't so obvious.
 Knowing these differences can not only help you better decide on which new coffee blends to try, but also help you enjoy your existing coffee even more.